bufbuild-ru/docs/docs/bsr/admin/on-prem/release-notes/index.md

 - **[Artifactory support for NuGet](../../../generated-sdks/artifactory/):** Users can now configure the BSR as a remote NuGet repository in Artifactory.
 - We fixed an issue that prevented the generation of Cargo assets for older plugin versions.

----

-# Older releases

-Expand to see previous releases

 ## v1.11.0